 The main scope of the CC is to decide upon requested "Bullet Loans" for the client based on the detailed analyses ("beslissingsfiche") from the Credit Analyst.
-All decision are documented and stored on secured drive.
+All decisions are documented and stored on a secured drive.

-➤ High Capital Committee (HCC)
+High Capital Committee (HCC)

-A High Capital Committee Committee has been organised within NN Insurance Belgium.
+A High Capital Committee has been organised within NN Insurance Belgium.

-The main scope of the High Capital Committee is to decide upon and monitor the underwriting and pricing decisions made by the sales/operational departments for individuals that underwrite high capitals.
+The main scope of the High Capital Committee is to decide upon the pricing for individuals that underwrite high capitals, monitor the underwriting decision made and to decide upon the acceptation of claims in high death capitals.

-> High Disability Committee
+High Disability Committee (HDC)